deut-erium/deut-erium.github.io/about.md

   <div class="item__content">
     <p>
       Hi, I am Himanshu Sheoran (alias deuterium), I am currently a senior undergradute at Indian Institute Of Technology, Bombay pursuing
-      Bachelor's Of Techonolgy in Computer Science and Engineering with a major crush on cybersecurity.
+      Bachelor's Of Technology in Computer Science and Engineering with a major crush on cybersecurity.
     </p>
     <p>
       I have been playing a lot of <a href="https://deut-erium.github.io/ctf-tutorials/2021/04/04/What-Are-CTFs.html">CTFs</a>, nowadays with <a href="https://ctftime.org/team/116018">zh3r0</a>